dudepare/lesson-six/README.md

 - [ ] [Fork this repository][gh-fork]
 - [ ] Clone the repo to your own machine
 - [ ] Use the virtualenv you created in previous lesson
-- [ ] Convert time-tracker forms and views to ModelForms and Generic Class Based Views
+- [ ] Add tests for the views using the Django's test client
-- [ ] Bonus 1: Create a RedirectView to redirect visitors from the root of the site (/) to the /clients/ page
+- [ ] Bonus 1: Add tests to check for the string representation of your model instances
-- [ ] Bonus 2: Add a button to the "entries" form (/entries/) called "Create Entry with End Now"
+- [ ] Bonus 2: Add separate tests for the forms
-  - This button should be an alternative submit button that automatically sets the end time to be the current time

 When you've completed some or all of the homework please make a [Pull Request][gh-pr] against this repository.
 If you submit your work before Wednesday evening we'll give you feedback before the next class.

-If you'd like help, make a Pull Request with your incomplete work and ask a question to @darrenfrenkel, @sesh or @funkybob.
+If you'd like help, make a Pull Request with your incomplete work and ask a question to @darrenfrenkel, @sesh, @funkybob or @MarkusH

 ## Displaying the class slides